Canada Fly Guide

 Key points

-• Distribution: Confined primarily to the lower Columbia River (downstream of Hugh Keenleyside Dam to the US border) and the lower Kootenay River (downstream of Brilliant Dam to its confluence with the Columbia) .
+• Range: native to most of Canada and the northern U.S.; introduced (not native) in BC (source).
+In the Kootenays it is confined to the lower Columbia River (downstream of Hugh Keenleyside Dam to the US border) and the lower Kootenay River (downstream of Brilliant Dam to its confluence with the Columbia) .

 • Feeding habits: Highly piscivorous, feeding actively on minnows, dace, and salmonid fry.
 They are nocturnal hunters, utilizing specialized reflective eyes to locate prey in low light.